DamynChipman/EllipticForest/paper.md

 The user may choose to output the mesh and solution in an unstructured PVTK format using the VTK functionality built-in.
 To output to VTK files, the user first adds mesh functions to the mesh.
 This includes the solution stored in `vectorU` after the HPS solve.
 Then, the user calls the `toVTK` member function of the `Mesh` class.
 This will write a `.pvtu` file for the mesh and a `.pvtu` file for the quadtree.
 An example of this output for a Poisson equation is shown in \autoref{fig:poisson_solution}.

 ![Solution of Poisson equation on a quadtree mesh using EllipticForest.
 The mesh and data are output in an unstructured PVTK format and visualized with VisIt [@HPV:VisIt].\label{fig:poisson_solution}](examples/elliptic-single/output_polar_star.png)

+# Acknowledgements

+The development of EllipticForest has been funded by the National Science Foundation (NSF-DMS #1819257) and the Boise State University School of Computing.
+I acknowledge the assistance and guidance of Dr. Donna Calhoun and Dr. Carsten Burstedde in discussions and direction.

 # References